go3k/LiveRefresh/README.md

 4. Then, you can use Cocos Console command, such as `fps off`、`version` or your self custom commands.

-5. Do some modifications with your code or resources, then `refresh` command will check the diff between your project foler on your mac and your app r/w folder on your phone/simulator, and update files then reload.
+5. Do some modifications with your code or resources, then type `refresh` command will check the diff between your project foler on your mac and your app r/w folder on your phone/simulator, and update files then reload.
 So, you could update your code lively!
 Enjoy it!!
+    > Notice: Every time you modify your code, you need run `refresh` command to make them take effect.

 ## Implementation